 In The Name of Grace is a not-for-profit organization that gives hope to recovering addicts.
 The charity raises funds and advocates for Oxford House.

 Be Legendary Landon Daniel Foundation

 On July 19th, 2018, Landon Daniel passed away from a tragic auto accident.
-Landon was only 17 and would have been an incoming senior at at Olathe Northwest High School.
+Landon was only 17 and would have been an incoming senior at Olathe Northwest High School.
 He was a huge fan of all sports, but particularly the University of Kansas and KU Basketball.
 His lifelong goal was to attend KU in the Fall of 2019 to pursue his passion of Sports Broadcasting.

 In 2019 we formed The Be Legendary Landon Daniel Foundation.
-We hope this might benefit those that shared the same passions he held.
+We hope this foundation might benefit those that shared the same passions he held.
 Who knows, one of the recipients may become a professional athlete or a broadcaster on ESPN one day.